ahan02/Monte-Carlo-Basic/README.md

 # Monte Carlo Simulation Basic

-#### Monte Carlo Method is technique that involving generating random numbers to solve problems with probabilistic models.
+#### Monte Carlo Method is a technique that involving generating random numbers to solve problems with probabilistic models.
 It is often called Monte Carlo Simulation since it replys on repeated random sampling.

 ### Randomization Analysis